radian-software/pyrelight/README.md

 --inorder
 --random
 --shuffle
---shufall
+--shufnew

 --stop
 --loop
 --loop1

 --upnext

+--finish
 ```

 ### Play queue and playlist management

-Selections can be albums, songs, or playlists.
-Comparison is done with
+Objects can be albums, songs, or playlists.
+Comparison is done with a
-a normalized substring match.
+normalized substring match.

 Commands: